-Importing and handling transactions from eToro for tax purposes is slightly different than other exchanges.
+Importing and handling transactions from eToro for tax purposes differs slightly from other exchanges.
 One of the reasons for this is that eToro offers both non-leveraged crypto trading and the ability to go long or short with up to 2x leverage (CFD trading).
 These two types of trading must be considered differently regarding tax calculations and will be explained in detail in this guide.

 Export your eToro transaction history

 The first thing you will need to do is to export the entire transaction history from eToro as an XLSX file.
 The Excel file should contain five sheets in total – do not edit or delete any of these!
-This file will include all information about every trade and transaction you have made on eToro during the time period selected for the export.
+This file will include all information about every trade and transaction you have made on eToro during the period selected for the export.
 You are limited to exporting transaction history for up to one year in each file.
-You must export files for multiple years if you have traded on eToro for more than one year.
+You must export files for multiple years if you have traded on eToro for over a year.

-It’s important to know that this file will also include transactions with stocks, commodities, and ETFs.
-Coinpanda will import the profits and losses for all transactions, including stocks and all other asset classes in addition to cryptocurrencies.
+It’s important to know that this file includes transactions with stocks, commodities, and ETFs.
+Coinpanda will import the profits and losses for all transactions, including stocks, other asset classes, and cryptocurrencies.

 Here is how to export the XLSX file from eToro: